protometa/meteor-mocha/README.md

 ### Run in parallel

-By default dispatch:mocha will run in series.
+By default meteortesting:mocha will run in series.
 This is a safety mechanism since running a client test and server test which depend on DB state may have side effects.

 If you design your client and server tests to not share state, then you can run tests faster.
 Run in parallel by exporting the environment variable `TEST_PARALLEL=1` before running.